Shriek (album): Accolades

-Legacy
+Shriek: Variations

-On February 20, 2024, the band announced that for the album's tenth anniversary, they would release Shriek: Variations, a collection of five songs from the album – "Before", the title track, "Sick Talk", "The Tower", and "Logic of Color" – reworked by American electroacoustic composer William Brittelle.
+On February 20, 2024, the band announced that for the album's tenth anniversary, they would release Shriek: Variations, which includes five of its songs – "Before", the title track, "Sick Talk", "The Tower", and "Logic of Color" – reworked by American electroacoustic composer William Brittelle and included with the original Shriek.
 The band had previously worked with Brittelle on his 2019 album Spiritual America.
-On the new project, Stack said "It's like looking at the songs in a funhouse mirror.
+On the new project, Stack said in a press release that "It's like looking at the songs in a funhouse mirror.
 The songs on Shriek can be stripped down or embellished – this is maximal embellishment.
 William took the album and blew it to smithereens, looking at it in a weird, prismatic way."
 Shriek: Variations was released on March 22 by Merge Records.